-For bridge crane lifting applications in which the traveling block is at the same height off the floor at the beginning of repetitive lifts, there are specific areas which should be inspected on the body of the hoist rope.
+For bridge crane lifting applications in which the traveling block is at the same height off the floor at the beginning of repetitive lifts, there are specific areas that should be inspected on the body of the hoist rope.

 This is the workshop from The Professional Rigger newsletter, circa 1986.